-It is clear from the above summary that flow data with annual time step resolution were used as the basis for the estimates of dependable (assured) flows at link points.
+It is clear from the above summary that flow data with an annual time step resolution were used as the basis to derive the estimates of dependable (assured) flows at link points.
 This approach requires comment.
-The existing literature on water resources systems suggest that although annual time step data may be used for the preliminary (crude) planning of water supply systems, the preferred data type for this is the monthly flow time series (e.g., McMahon and Adeloye 2005).
-The issue of data resolution is not a superfluous one: data resolution significantly affects the information content of the hydrological time series.
-Figure 3 illustrates this point with the three most widely used flow data types- annual, monthly and daily.
-The differences between daily and monthly flows in low-flow months are negligible due to minor variability of daily flows during these months.
-However, the differences between the mean flow for the 'year' and the mean monthly flows in different months are pronounced: 8 months out of 12 have flows significantly lower than the yearly mean.
-Annual data resolution, therefore, does not capture 'enough variability' in flows and can lead to the overestimation of available water throughout the year.
+The existing literature on water resources systems suggests that although annual time step data may be used for preliminary (crude) planning of water supply systems, the preferred data type for this is monthly flow time series (e.g., McMahon and Adeloye 2005).
+The issue of data resolution is not a superfluous one: data resolution significantly affects the information content of hydrological time series.
+Figure 3 illustrates this point with the three most widely used flow data types - daily, monthly and yearly.
+The differences between daily and monthly flows in low-flow months are negligible due to minor variability of daily flows during low-flow months.
+However, the differences between the mean flow for the "year" and mean monthly flows in different months are pronounced: 8 months out of 12 have flows significantly lower than the yearly mean.
+Annual data resolution therefore does not capture "enough variability" in flows and can lead to overestimation of available water throughout the year.

-Figure 4 further illustrates the impact of data resolution on the calculation of 'highly dependable' flows.
-The figure shows flow duration curves (FDCs) constructed using the annual and monthly flow time series for the same arbitrarily selected site on the Krishna River, for which certain observed flow data were available.
-The flow exceeded in 75 % of all years (75 % dependable flow- in Indian terminology) and is much higher than the flow that exceeded 75 % of all months.
-NDWA feasibility reports use annual flow values at 75 % dependability as a measure of surface water availability at the points of transfer (both Donor and Receptor sites).
-However, if monthly, more information 'rich' data are used instead of annual flow values, the flow available at 75 % dependability amounts to a smaller magnitude than when annual data resolution is used.
+Figure 4 further illustrates the impact of data resolution on the calculation of "highly dependable" flows.
+The Figure shows flow duration curves (FDCs) constructed, using annual and monthly flow time series for the same arbitrarily selected site on the Krishna River, for which some observed flow data were available.
+The flow exceeded in 75% of all years (75% dependable flow - in Indian terminology) is much higher than the flow exceeded in 75% of all months.
+NWDA feasibility reports use annual flow values at 75% dependability as a measure of surface water availability at the points of transfer (both donor and receiver).
+However, if more, monthly, information-"rich" data are used instead, the flow available at 75% dependability becomes an order of magnitude less than that determined using annual data resolution.